Vigneron submachine gun: Design and influence

 The gun was designed with a long barrel (305mm) which featured a compensator and cooling fins.
-The replaceable barrel was held in by a knurled nut, but a design fault meant that the barrel could be fitted upside down (a famous picture exists of a member of the I.R.A. brandishing a Vigneron, with the foresight below the barrel).
+The replaceable barrel was held in by a knurled nut, but a design fault meant that the barrel could be fitted upside down.
 This fault was never corrected.
-Empty casings are ejected out of the ejection port on the right which has a hinged dust cover.
+Empty cases are ejected out of the ejection port on the right which has a hinged dust cover.
 This cover opens automatically when cocking the gun.
 If the gun is to be kept cocked in dusty conditions the cover can be manually closed after cocking to exclude dust and grit, and it will open automatically when the gun is fired.

 The bolt handle is on the left side and is non-reciprocating.
 A cover plate excludes dust and grit when the lever is returned forward.

 The stock is heavy steel rod and it telescopes along the receiver; one end is slotted for swabs and the other is threaded for a cleaning brush.

 The sights are fixed and set for a range of 50 m.
 The M2 has a simple notch rear sight and a hood cover that protects the front sight.

 The pistol grip contains a grip safety which must be held before the weapon can be cocked or fired.

 There are three selector positions: safe, single round and full automatic fire.
 When set to full-auto; it is still possible to squeeze off single rounds with good trigger control.

 Influence by some popular WW-II-era designs is apparent.
 The "Cutts" type barrel compensator and cooling rings are reminiscent of the Thompson submachine gun, the wire stock looks like the M3 submachine gun, the bolt design is nearly identical to the Sten and the magazine is almost the same as the one designed for the MP40.
 However MP40 magazines will not interchange with Vigneron magazines.
 Neither will fit the other weapon.

 A blank firing barrel and a grenade launcher attachment were also made for this gun.